r-for-ed-2021/before_the-course/README.md

 # R for Education Research, Summer 2021

-This repo contains scripts for testing your R installation before the class
+This repo contains instructions and scripts for testing your R installation before the class.
+Click the green **Code** button on the upper right and select "Download ZIP".
+The folder contains instructions and 2 scrtips that you can open in R Studio.

 After you install R and RStudio, run the 2 scripts in the tests folder: